The Greatest Endeavour

 Swirling clouds of yellow Norman dust cling to the roads as the Typhoon squadron thunders its way past the coastline, down a flat river valley.
 Ahead, on the horizon is Caen, the great city where William the Conqueror had begun his victorious journey across the channel more than 875 years ago.
 The city is now a smoking ruin after bombs had rained down in the early hours of that day, June 6, 1944.

-A pilot spots German tanks on a sprawl of verdant landscape and a phrase which will soon become ubiquitous over Normandy is heard: “Jerry armor.
+A pilot spots German tanks on a sprawl of verdant landscape and utters a phrase which will soon become ubiquitous over Normandy: “Jerry armor.
 Nine o’clock low.
 Going down!”

 Armed with rockets, the British fighters peel off formation and dive, white streaks of tracers blaze past as German flak open up.
 One pilot, fixated by sight of the awesome fireworks, is hit.
 His port wing comes tearing away.
 The Typhoon goes straight in before he can bail out.
 At that moment, the first of the Allied rockets zoom down towards the hapless Germans.

 On the receiving end, SS Colonel Kurt “Panzer” Meyer, commander of the 25th SS Panzer Grenadier Regiment, 33 years old and ramrod-straight, stares.
-At 4 pm, Meyer had been ordered to detach his mechanized infantry regiment, itself part of the elite 12th SS “Hitler Jugend” (Hitler Youth) Panzer Division, and head for Caen to reinforce the defensive line there.
+Having heard of major Allied forces have landed along the coast of Normandy, Meyer, at 4 pm, had been ordered to detach his mechanized infantry regiment, itself part of the elite 12th SS “Hitler Jugend” (Hitler Youth) Panzer Division, and head for Caen to reinforce a defensive line which was forming there.
 It was while racing towards the front that they had been hit.
-Rockets and cannon-fire rip into the Meyer’s troops, shredding infantry to pieces and penetrating the metal skins of the light vehicles.
-Caught in a narrow sunken road surrounded by bocage, evasion is impossible.
+Rockets and cannon-fire had ripped into the Meyer’s troops, shredding infantry to pieces and penetrating the metal skins of the light vehicles.
+Caught in a narrow sunken road surrounded by bocage, evasion was impossible.

 A young grenadier lies on the road, blood jetting from his veins.